Quick Answer

 Before you compare providers, decide your contribution route first.
 Your structure changes who pays, when cash leaves, and what records you and your accountant need to keep clean.

 Treat this as a personal-execution path unless you have verified a different treatment for your case.
-In the grounding pack, a sole trader is a one-owner structure, and that owner carries the responsibility for their own super obligations and any workers they employ.
+In the available sources, a sole trader is a one-owner structure, and that owner carries the responsibility for their own super obligations and any workers they employ.

 Keep the workflow simple and explicit: